bruneval/molgw.org/docs/tuto_bench.md

 plt.scatter(e1, e2,label='{} molecules'.format(len(e1)))
 plt.legend()
 plt.tight_layout()
+plt.savefig('comp.png',format='png')
 plt.show()
 ```

 The agreement with the implementation in [Turbomole 7](http://www.turbomole.org) is excellent:
 ![TM](img/turbomole.png)
+The small differences are certainly due the auxiliary basis or to the frozencore approximation used here.
+The mean absolute error (MAE) is 29 meV.

 The agreement with [CCSD(T)](http://dx.doi.org/10.1080/00268976.2015.1025113) is good.
 The worst outlier is the HOMO of SO$_2$.